Skip to content

 private Integer age;

-// ...
-Other fields and getter/setter methods
+// ... other fields and getter/setter methods

 }

-Invoke CRUD Methods
+Call CRUD Methods

 // Create a new user and insert into the database